 - For premium homes: snap-lock standing seam

-- For budget work: quality AG-panel
+- For budget or rural work: a quality 26-gauge AG-panel

 Roofing manufacturers doing good work right now include Berridge, Central States, MBCI, McElroy Metal, and Union Corrugating, among others.
 They all offer solid R-panel and AG-panel options.